Sorry, you need to enable JavaScript to visit this website.

 1. A high and more equal voter turnout

-According the communication, voter turnout is an expression of the rootedness of democracy in society.
-What more, a higher turnout also means a more equal turnout, so election results more accurately reflect the diverse interests and views expressed in society.
+According to the communication, voter turnout is an expression of the rootedness of democracy in society.
+Moreover, a higher turnout also means a more equal turnout, so election results more accurately reflect the diverse interests and views expressed in society.

 2. Broader and equal participation in elected assemblies

-The main argument was that it is crucial to the vitality of democracy that there is widespread interest in holding elected office and participating in elected assemblies.
+The main argument is that it is crucial to the vitality of democracy that there is widespread interest in holding elected office and participating in elected assemblies.
 According to the Communication, it is also important for decision-making political assemblies to reflect the composition of the population, above all with respect to sex, age and country of birth.
+In the policy it is reported that young people are underepresented in elected assemblies.

 3. Strengthened opportunities for influence, transparency and participation between elections

-A point was made on the importance of all individuals being able to make their voices heard in ways other than voting in the general elections.
+The communication emphasised all individuals being able to make their voices heard in ways other than voting during general elections.
 A continuous dialogue between decision-makers and voters is a significant factor in the rootedness of democracy in society.
 Furthermore, the Communication argued that it is particularly important to create opportunities for influence among those who otherwise participate to a lesser extent.
+Although emphasised in the policy no national mechanism available for all has been introduced.
+On the local level authorities volontarily offer mechanisms like hearings, web-panels or petitioning systems.

 4. Increased democratic awareness